smartanthill/smartanthill2_0/docs/design-documents/protocols/sarng.rst

     - take 16 random bytes received from the Client side (see description of Pairing-Request in :ref:`sapairing` for details), as ENTROPY
     - calculate `output=Fortuna.Random16bytes() XOR AES(key=KEY4KEYS,AES(key=POORMAN4KEYS.Random16bytes(),data=ENTROPY))`

+* if Device (or Client) has a crypto-safe RNG:

+  + Device MUST implement at least two pre-initialized Poor-Man's PRNGs: one of them (named 'POORMAN4KEYS') MUST NOT be used for any purposes except for key generation as described below.
+Another one (named 'NONKEYPOORMAN') is used to produce 'non-key Random Stream'.

+    - Initialization of both Poor-Man's PRNGs (as well as initialization of KEY4KEYS and POORMAN4KEYS, see below) MUST be done independently, as specified in "SmartAnthill Client (and Devices with Crypto-Safe RNG)" section above.

+  + in addition, Device MUST have an additional pre-initialized key (KEY4KEYS), which MUST NOT be used except for key generation as described below
+  + to generate 128 bits of key, the following procedure applies:

+    - take 16 random bytes received from the Client side (see description of Pairing-Request in :ref:`sapairing` for details), as ENTROPY
+    - calculate `output=CryptoSafeRNG.Random16bytes() XOR AES(key=KEY4KEYS,AES(key=POORMAN4KEYS.Random16bytes(),data=ENTROPY))`

 Non-Key Random Stream
 ---------------------

-SmartAnthill RNG provides a 'non-key Random Stream' for various purposes such as padding etc. Generation of 128 bits of non-key Random Stream is similar to key generation described above, with the following differences:
+SmartAnthill RNG provides a 'non-key Random Stream' for various purposes such as padding, ENTROPY data for the pairing (sic!), etc. Generation of 128 bits of non-key Random Stream is similar to key generation described above, with the following differences:

 * instead of POORMAN4KEYS Poor-Man's PRNG, for 'non-key Random Stream' NONKEYPOORMAN is used
 * a 16-byte pre-defined block of data (for example, one may use macro containing something like `memset(ptr,0,16);*(uint16*)ptr=__LINE__;memcpy((char*)ptr+2,8,__TIME__);` to initialize such a block) is used instead of ENTROPY